 To clear your clipboard for the next text research, click on the folder symbol in the clipboard, then click on “clear clipboard”.
 Please keep in mind that this action cannot be undone, so you should make a backup of any data before.

-In this section you learn how to export data from BibSonomy to commonly used software.
+For a documentation on how to export data from BibSonomy to commonly used software like Microsoft Word or Bibliographix, click here.